jalajthanaki/Get_Jobs_in_Data_Science/README.md

 ------

 ### Usage
-`Get_the_jobs_in_DS.ipynb`: Contains the detail content of the outline `All_Learning_Resources`: This file contains the list of all learning resources which help Data Science enthusiasts in their learning journey
+* `Get_the_jobs_in_DS.ipynb`: This file contains the detail content of the outline
+* `All_Learning_Resources`: This file contains the list of all learning resources which help Data Science enthusiasts in their learning journey

 ------